North and South Korean time zones get in sync

 The time change was ordered by decree of the Supreme People's Assembly, the news agency reported.

-Another sign of the rapprochement will come next week, when a team from the UN's International Civil Aviation Organization will travel to North Korea to discuss a proposal to start an air route between its capital, Pyongyang, and the city of Incheon in South Korea, according to Anthony Philbin, the agency's communications chief.
+Another sign of the rapprochement will come next week, when a team from the UN's International Civil Aviation Organization will travel to North Korea to discuss a proposal to start an air route between the Pyongyang and Incheon, South Korea, airspace regions, according to Anthony Philbin, the agency's communications chief.

 South Korean aviation officials are still weighing the proposal, which was requested by North Korea in February, Philbin said.